jonbwhite/fervent/README.md

 Self-validating smart models for Laravel Framework 4's Eloquent ORM.

-Based on the Fervent by Max Ehsan and Igor Santos
+Based on the Ardent by Max Ehsan and Igor Santos

 ## Installation